Setup Content Reporting

 The uncategorized grouping is a built in fallback that will make sure we always include

-The uncategorized grouping does not include events that are not conversions or have a URL.
+The uncategorized grouping does not include events that are not conversions or do not have a URL.

 What happens when an event matches multiple categories?